Fundraising ideas for teens

 Concession stand

 Sell passes for a day out of uniform or a day in jeans.
-Allow parents to pre-pay ahead or donate on the day-of the event.
-For easy payments, use scan-to-donate or accept Venmo and other convenient options.
+You can even turn it into a friendly competition to see which grade has the highest participation.
+For easy payments, use scan-to-donate, Venmo, or other convenient methods.

 Shoe-decorating